mvnaol2026/Gravity-Does-Not-Exist/Aol_Physics_Full_Book_EN.md

 Therefore, the fundamental law of the Universe and the fundamental law of physics is the law of motion.
 By tracing the motion of matter within a process, the process itself becomes understood.

-### The fundamental law of physics states: the motion of an object is possible only under contact, unbalanced, and continuous pressure from another object.
+**The fundamental law of physics is the fundamental law of motion:**
+### Movement is only possible under CONTACT, UNBALANCED, CONTINUOUS pressure.

 Let us break it down part by part.
 There are three key words here: **contact, unbalanced, and continuous.**